Name: Adriana Capozzi

 Oh gosh, there are a few!
 People often say to me, “But, you don’t look sick.”
 “At least you get a boob job.’’
 “But you’re gaining weight?”

 Who has been your biggest source of support throughout your experience with cancer?

 Support is something I have struggled with.
 I have a wonderful husband and wonderful children, that have always been there for me and by my side, but I have to say I have found the most support from women in my situation all around the world (online fb groups).
 They understand my feelings, and can always give me some insight to what worked for them.

 What is the most difficult part of being a young woman with breast cancer?

 For me, being metastatic, I find it extremely hard fitting in.
 I don’t look sick, but I am.
 I have three young children (3, 4, 7) and I have an extremely hard time living in the future.
 Hearing everyone around me plan for the year ahead is hard.
 I’m learning to live in the now, and enjoy today.

 What’s something unexpected you learned about yourself as a result of having breast cancer?

 I am a lot stronger mentally than I ever thought.
 Sometimes I wonder how I’m not siting in bed crying all day.
 Its been a long, hard two years.
 My mind is powerful, and I have learnt how to embrace the sad, and then throw it away and move forward.
 It took me some time but I am in a great place now.

-In one sentence, what words of wisdom would you pass on to another young woman who has just been diagnosed with breast cancer?
+What words of wisdom would you pass on to another young woman who has just been diagnosed with breast cancer?

-Live in Today, worrying about tomorrow won’t change anything, cry when you feel sad, give yourself that, but don’t let cancer take away who you are, and all the happiness around you.
+Live in today.
+Worrying about tomorrow won’t change anything.
+Cry when you feel sad, give yourself that, but don’t let cancer take away who you are, and all the happiness around you.